ananyam56/Project_Group_7/Report.md

 3. Third: Abigail Hunt
 4. Fourth: Veda Javalagi

+Communication Style: We plan on communicating regularly on a text group chat, and we will utilize discord collaborate when we cannot meet in person.

 ## 2. Project topic (e.g., parallel sorting algorithms)
 Design and Analysis of Parallel Sorting Algorithms